Mirculinox/Mirculinox/README.md

 ### Hi there 👋
+## Profile
+Hello everyone!
+I'm Miguel, a newbie in the world of development.
+I want to learn more about AI and python because, as a teacher, I want to apply AI in education.

+## Studies
+Python

 <!--
 **Mirculinox/Mirculinox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.